-Faulkner holds a J.D. and M.B.A. from Campbell University.
-He has also earned the LL.M. in Litigation Management from Baylor University School of Law, a B.S. in Business Administration, finance emphasis, from Charleston Southern University, and he completed the United States Navy Nuclear Power Training Pipeline.
+Keith earned his B.S. from Charleston Southern University, his J.D. and M.B.A. from Campbell University and his LL.M. from Baylor University School of Law.
+He also completed the United States Navy Nuclear Power Training Pipeline.
 His service included a tour aboard the U.S.S.
 Billfish (SSN 676), and he was an instructor at Nuclear Power Training Unit (MTS 635).

 Click here for more information about Keith.

 David A. Grenardo is the Associate Director of the Holloran Center for Ethical Leadership in the Professions and Professor of Law at the University of St. Thomas School of Law in Minneapolis, MN.
 He teaches professional responsibility, contracts, sports law, business associations, civil procedure, and international sports law.